FabricExile/kludge/doc/adl-types.md

 The `forbid_copy` parameter prevents users from copying values of this type; this is mostly meant to be used when copying has been forbidden in C++.
 The `is_abstract` parameter indicates that the type is abstract and can't be instantiated at all; however, it can be used in the `extends` clause of another type.
 A value of this type can also be used through a pointer or reference to it.

-The result of the `ext.add_owned_type()` call is a record object which can be used to add constructors, methods and so on to the type (see [Adding Methods and the Like to Types](adl-methods.md)).
+The result of the `ext.add_owned_type()` call is a record object which can be used to add constructors, methods and so on to the type (see [Wrapping Methods and Method-Like Type Additions](adl-methods.md)).

 ## `ext.add_in_place_type()`

 The *in-place* mechanism for wrapping types makes the KL memory layout of the type exactly match that in C++.
 This means that the type is stored directly, which can make a positive difference for performance under certain circumstances.
 However, it must be the case that all of the members of type are correctly specified in Kludge, in the right order, and they must all, too, be wrapped in-place.  **Note that Kludge currently does not do anything to ensure that these conditions are met; failing to meet them will cause unpredicatable results with your extension, usually crashes.**

-All of the simple nummeric types in C++ such as `int` and `float` are wrapped in-place.
+All of the simple nummeric types in C++ such as `int` and `float` are automatically wrapped in-place.
 Compound types can also be wrapped in-place; good examples of types that can be wrapped in place are fixed-size vectors, quaternions, fixed-size matrices, and any other class or struct whose members are (recursively) composed of simple C++ types.
-Note however that for certain cases it makes sense to the `.add_mirror()` (see below).
+Note however that for certain cases it makes sense to use the `.add_mirror()` method instead (see below).

 The parameters of the `ext.add_in_place_type()` method are identical in name and function to those of `ext.add_owned_type()`.

-The result of the `ext.add_owned_type()` call is a record object which can be used to add constructors, methods and so on to the type (see [Adding Methods and the Like to Types](adl-methods.md)).
+The result of the `ext.add_owned_type()` call is a record object which can be used to add constructors, methods and so on to the type (see [Wrapping Methods and Method-Like Type Additions](adl-methods.md)).

 ## `ext.add_wrapped_type()`